thriveweb/deking-new/content/posts/2018-10-26-how-to-build-a-deck.md

 Now that you’ve completed the finishing step, you can sit back and enjoy your work!
 Remember that the [DIY Decking Kits](https://www.dekingdecks.com.au/services/diy-kitset-decks-patios/) from [DeKing](https://www.dekingdecks.com.au/) are a great option for making this project easier on you.

-If however you would like us to professionally build a deck for you click on the links and find out how we can help you add an attractive outdoor living space to your home.
+If however you would like us to professionally build a deck for you[ click here to see our decking calculator](https://www.dekingdecks.com.au/quote-calculator/) and find out how we can help you add an attractive outdoor living space to your home.

 ![How to Build a Deck.: Step by Step Instructions](/images/uploads/how-to-build-a-deck-step-by-step-instructions.jpg)

-**DeKing Deck Service Areas:**

 DeKing Decks service Brisbane, Redlands, Bayside, Logan, Ipswich, Moreton Bay, the Gold Coast, Sunshine Coast and Scenic Rim